jina-ai/jina/docs/how-to/sandbox.md

     print(r[0].text)
 ```

-This will start a Flow that only has one online Executor, and will send a Document to it.
-The Document will be processed by the Executor and the result will be returned.
+This starts a Flow that only has one Executor, and sends a Document to it.
+The Document is processed by the Executor and the result is returned.

 ## Sandbox Lifecycle

 The sandbox will not be removed immediately after the Flow is closed.
 It will be kept alive until there is no traffic during this certain period.
-For now, the default period is 15 mins.
+The default period is currently 15 minutes.

 **Sandbox will be shared with other users**.
 Sometimes you will start the sandbox very quickly because the other users already started it.